 Baby Safe and Eco Friendly Cleaning Products | Keeping your child safe at home

 Many expecting mothers and fathers are concerned about the baby safety of household cleaning products.
-Even if your parents used bleach, ammonia and other similar products, and you’ve used them all your adult life, using them in your newborn’s home can be frightening.
+Even if your parents used bleach and ammonia, using them in your newborn’s home can be frightening.

 While natural cleaning products have been growing in popularity, the term “natural” is overused and misused frequently.
-To assist in your search for products that are much safer to use, in addition to being truly natural, here are several tips:
+To help in your search for products that are much safer to use, here are several tips:

 How to choose baby safe cleaning products